varJonathanR/varJonathanR/README.md

 - 📄 Know about my experiences [example.pdf]()

-- ⚡ Fun fact **Programming in the rain is my favorite way to stimulate my creativity.
+- ⚡ Fun fact **Programming while raining is my favorite way to stimulate my creativity.
 The sound of raindrops and cozy atmosphere inspire me to create new and interesting things.**

 ## Connect with me:
 <p align="left">